 There are two major types of settlements - lump-sum and structured.
 A lump-sum settlement is paid all at once, while a structured settlement is paid in regular payments over a pre-determined period of time.
 Settlements are taxed according to their classification, so your choice of settlement can significantly affect the total amount of money you’ll receive after taxes.

-While reaching a settlement over a trucking accident dispute is generally preferred over long, expensive litigation, the process is still complicated.
-You may wish to contact a lawyer with experience handling trucking accident cases through ADR.
-Ask your lawyer to explain each ADR method, such as mediation, arbitration, or negotiation.
-He or she should be able to explain the pros and cons of each method in connection to the unique facts of your case.
+While reaching a settlement over a trucking accident dispute is often preferred over long, expensive litigation, the process can be complicated.
+That's why it's a good idea to speak with a local car accident attorney before getting invovled in settlement talks.
+Your lawyer can explain the different types of alternative dispute resolution methods and provide the pros and cons of each method in connection to the unique facts of your case.